bartpodkowa/linux-business-lab/README.md

 ## Purpose of This Project

-This lab is designed as a hands-on learning exercise to demonstrate confidence with Linux system administration and automation.
+This project was created as a practical way to develop and demonstrate core Linux skills, including user and group management, permissions, and basic automation with Bash.

-It is suitable for portfolios for IT Support, Junior SysAdmin, and Cybersecurity roles.
+It provides a simple but realistic scenario that mirrors how departments and access control might be structured on an actual system.